bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     > \(x^3 + x + 1\)
     > \(x^4 + x^2 + 1\)

-    3) Following are items to bring to camping:
+    3) Following are things to be done in this order:
     \\
+    * get out of bed
+    * brush teeth
+    * eat breakfast

+    4) Following are items to bring to camping:
+    \\
     - apple
     - chair
     - tent

-    4) Following is a verse found on internet:
+    5) Following is a verse found on internet:
     \\
     | I wish I could remember that first day,
     | First hour, first moment of your meeting me,